Lenape Nation of Pennsylvania

-The Lenape Nation of Pennsylvania (LNPA) is one of more than a dozen cultural heritage organizations of individuals who identify as descendants of the Lenape people, also known as Lenni-Lenape or Delaware people.
+The Lenape Nation of Pennsylvania (LNPA) is one of more than a dozen cultural heritage organizations of individuals who claim to be descendants of the Lenape people, also known as Lenni-Lenape or Delaware people.
 They are based in Easton, Pennsylvania.

-Status
+Current status

-The Lenape Nation of Pennsylvania is an unrecognized tribe.
-Despite having the word nation in its name, the organization is neither a federally recognized tribe nor a state-recognized tribe.
-Pennsylvania has no federally recognized or state-recognized tribes.
+Despite having the word nation in its name, the Lenape Nation of Pennsylvania is an unrecognized tribe neither a federally recognized tribe nor a state-recognized tribe.
+Pennsylvania currently has no federally recognized or state-recognized tribes.
+The organization is actively lobbying the Pennsylvania legislature for state recognition.

-Bill "Whippoorwill" Thompson founded the group in 1998 as the Eastern Lenape Nation.

 LNPA Chief of Education and Tribal Storykeeper Adam "Waterbear" DePaul said, "We were quite successful in that endeavor of hiding, and identifying and passing ourselves off as white."
 He says the tribe is trying to achieve state recognition, but it does not qualify for federal recognition.
 Canadian-American linguist K. David Harrison, who partnered with the LNPA on language classes, writes: “some Lenape stayed behind, hid, blended in, intermarried, or assimilated.
 Remaining in the traditional homeland of the Delaware Valley, their descendants also claim Lenape bloodlines.”

+The federally recognized Delaware Nation regards the Lenape Nation of Pennsylvania as one of many fraudulent organizations claiming to be Lenape, as they have stated that they "do not acknowledge or work with any non-federally recognized groups ... in order to protect our sovereignty" and seek to prevent the "ongoing widespread misrepresentation."
+In a 2023 report, the Delaware Nation referred to the Lenape Nation of Pennsylvania as a CPAIN (Corporation Posing as an Indigenous Nation).

+The Delaware Nation argues that no Lenape people exist outside the membership of the five federally recognized nations and that "because of the way our [Lenape] societies were set up, we left no relatives behind.
+Anyone who was ‘left behind’ of Lenape descent was absorbed and adopted into other legitimate tribes."
+They view the existence of CPAINs, such as the Lenape Nation of Pennsylvania, as a threat to tribal sovereignty alongside appropriating Lenape culture, language, lands, and much-needed resources.
+The Delaware Tribe of Indians views these groups as perpetuating the "continued exclusion [of the Lenape] from contemporary events and happenings [in their homeland]."
+The federally recognized Lenape tribes also view intermarriage with settlers and accepting American citizenship as relinquishing their rights as Lenape under their Indigenous legal order.

 Journalist Samantha Spengler wrote: "Whether or not Lenape people continued to live covertly in Pennsylvania, it’s undisputed that there was no continuous tribal entity in the region."
 There are three federally recognized Lenape tribes in the United States and two in Canada.

-The organization is actively lobbying the Pennsylvania legislature for state recognition.